akc8012/clignore/README.md

 ## Roadmap
 - Some kind of CI/CD would be nice
 - Haven't done any testing on Windows or Mac.
 Should probably do that.
+- Need to determine the minimum version of rustc necessary to build (add to readme)
 - Along that same line, it would be helpful to have pre-built binaries somewhere
 - The error handling is pretty lazy.
 I'm just doing a bunch of `unwrap`s in `main`, so while errors are displayed to the user, they're not very pretty.